Everything you need to know to get started with kiteboarding.

-So what gear do I need to start kiteboarding?
+What gear do I need to get started with kiteboarding?

 You will need a kite of the right size for your weight and current wind conditions, a bar to control it, a harness to attach it to your body, a safety leash, and a board.
-There are many different brands and models and we can assess you on what the best gear is for you.
-All our courses include the necessary equimpent.
+There are many different brands and models to choose from.

-Do I need help launching and landing the kite?
+Do I need help to launch and land the kite?

-Is it better to buy used equipment at the beginning?
+Is it convenient to buy second-hand equipment to get started?

-What kind of used gear should I buy as a beginner?
+What kind of gear should I buy as a beginner?

-Kites today are so perfect and easy that many models can be used ny beginners and pro’s alike.
-There are also specific models for beginners, for frestyle, race and waves.
+Kites today are so perfect and easy to maneuver that many models can be used by beginners and pros alike.
+There are also specific models for beginners, freestyle, race and waves.

 What wind range does a kite have?

-Depending on the model and measure of the kite.
-A moder one can vary between 10 and 15 knots.
+Depending on the model and kite measure, the wind range of a modern kite can vary between 10 and 15 knots.

-Is it easy to go from windsurf to kitesurf?
+Is it easy to go from windsurf to kiteboarding?

 Yes, it is quite easy and convenient.
 Kiteboarding is more practical, since the equipment is lighter and easier to carry due to its smaller size when it is closed.
 It takes less wind to practice; with 12 knots you can jump and make tricks.